timosalm/tanzu-advanced-installation/vsphere-with-tanzu-U2/README.md

-# Unofficial Tanzu Advanced PoC guide for TKG 1.3 on vSphere 7
+# Unofficial Tanzu Advanced PoC guide for vSphere with Tanzu U2

 It's always recommended to go through the official documentation in addition to this guide!
 The scripts and commands in this guide were executed on a Linux jumpbox.